 There is big pressure on for changes in the law around gambling.
 That’s because at the same time as the law was liberalised a parallel revolution was happening in the explosion in internet access, both in speed and accessibility.

-Put it all together and you get a situation wherein 2021 gambling businesses are amongst the highest-earning in the UK and certainly the most high profile, linked to almost every top football team and dominating TV advertising.
+Put it all together and you get a situation wherein 2021 gambling businesses are amongst the highest-earning in the European and certainly the most high profile, linked to almost every top football team and dominating TV advertising.

 Let’s have a look.